The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Justice James Wilson set forth, “The first and governing maxim in the interpretation of a statute is to discover the meaning of those who made it.”

-To this end, national courts have done great damage to our Constitution’s original form and intent, errantly, regressively and perilously eroding Rule of Law and incrementally replacing it with the rule of men.
-The federal judiciary has indeed become the “despotic branch” that Jefferson warned of.
+To this end, national courts have done great damage to our Constitution’s original form and intent, errantly, regressively and perilously eroding Rule of Law and “progressively” replacing it with the rule of men.
+The federal judiciary has indeed become the “despotic branch” of which Jefferson forewarned

 The Rule of Men

 “The basis of our political systems is the right of the People to make and to alter their Constitutions of Government.
 But the Constitution which at any time exists, until changed by an explicit and authentic act of the whole People is sacredly obligatory upon all.” ——George Washington

 The first significant instance of constitutional interpretation by the federal judiciary was the 1803 case of Marbury v.
 Madison.
 The Supreme Court, under Chief Justice John Marshall, denied a plaintiff’s claim because it relied on the Judiciary Act of 1789, which the court ruled unconstitutional.